claytonclayton/claytons-problems/hestia/statement.md

 The next line has $n$ whitespaced integers, $a_1, a_2, \cdots a_n$ where $a_i$ is the $i^{th}$ element of $a$.

 ### Constraints

-Each input case will satisfy the following constraints

 - $1 \le n \le 10,000$
 - for all $1 \le i \le n$, $1 \le a_i \le 10^{18}$